Bluetooth LE–BK3633

 • GPIO

 Three specification options are provided: 32 pins, 40 pins, and 48 pins.
 There are up to 32 GPIO pins that can be configured as input or output.
 GPIO pins can be reused for another feature.
-For more information, see 2 Pin Information and 3.2 GPIO in .\hardware\BK3633\chip_manual.
+For more information, see 2 Pin Information and 3.2 GPIO in hardware\GR551x\chip_manual\GR551x_Datasheet_Rev.2.3.pdf.
 The table below shows the mapping between pin numbers and BK3633 pin names.

 TUYA_GPIO_NUM definition Pin